This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 Open VirtualBox, and click “New”, and name your new “computer”.
 I called mine “Bitcoin Node”.
 Then change the “Type” to “Linux”, and for “Version” select “Ubuntu 64-bit”, or “32 bit” depending on your computer, and click “Next”

-I would select hardware resources similar to a Raspberry Pi, because you know that will be enough.
+I would select hardware resources similar to a Raspberry Pi 4 because I know that will be enough.

 10 Gb is plenty… or so I thought!
 It was the recommended amount.
 Then during installation, I was informed 12Gb was the minimum Linux Mint needed.
 I had to start again.
 This time 14Gb.